Timer/honors-paper/paper.md

 By eliminating one problem and introducing another, consensus networks enable the ability of parallelization by requiring multiple units of work rather than just one faster unit of work.
 Other authors describe parallel implementations that can increase the speed of Bayesian network learning @altekar @misra.
-However, no libraries exist which compute multiple Bayesian networks concurrently.
+However, no libraries existed which compute multiple Bayesian networks concurrently.

+This paper is an extension to the initial implementation of the program, which shows why the algorithm needs to be sped up.
+An increase in samples causes linear growth of the problem and introduction of additional genes causes exponential growth of the problem @firstpaper.

-This project examines the value of Bayesian network learning within a parallel environment in order to reduce the time needed to generate consensus networks using many topological inputs.
+This project examines the value of Bayesian network learning within a GPGPU accelerated environment in order to reduce the time needed to generate consensus networks using many topological inputs.
-This examination is performed through implementation of the said algorithm, exploring methods available such as OpenMP and MPI.

-Results from running experiments with varying number of cores and machines are examined and it is found our parallelization has a positive impact.
-There are a couple caveats, however, such as the over provisioning of resources which leads to waste and potential introduction of latency from cluster parallelism.
-When the resources are appropriate for the problem size, OpenMP and MPI substantially reduce the time to generate a consensus network.
-The reduction in runtime appears to be linear, more so after accounting for introduced latency and overhead.

-This paper is an extension to the initial analysis performed on the algorithm and explains the thought processes behind the implementation.
-The preceding publication shows why the algorithm needs to be sped up, as an increase in samples causes linear growth of the problem and introduction of additional genes causes exponential growth of the problem @firstpaper.
-After reading this paper, the reader should have a sense of why and how the parallelization was reasoned about and implemented to achieve optimal efficiency.

 # Background
 ## Bayesian Networks